 Working in Alaskan waters is often physically and mentally demanding.
 Rough seas are common, initial bouts of seasickness are very uncomfortable for many people, and the environment can be cold, wet and unpleasant.
 Vessel lengths range from 60 ft to over 300 ft.
 Living and working conditions on board vessels can be relatively cramped.
 On many vessels, fishing takes place 24 hours a day, while some vessels are equipped to go out to sea for longer than a month, the majority of trips typically last from one day to two weeks.
 An Observer’s work schedule follows the vessel’s fishing practices and is often erratic and unpredictable making it difficult to adhere to regular sleeping patterns.
 A typical day’s activities include heavy lifting (up to 80 pounds), climbing ladders, and working on rolling slippery decks.
 While at-sea and in Alaskan fishing ports, there is minimal access to amenities such as phones, computers and mail.

-MRAG Americas has participated in the Alaska Marine Mammal Observer Program in conjunction with the NMFS Protected Resources Division in 2004 and 2005 and the NMFS Alaska Groundfish Observer Program from 2005 to 2017.
+MRAG Americas ran the Northeast Fishery Observer Program (NEFOP) from April 2012 through March of 2018, completing in excess of 18,064 Observer days on US vessels operating between Maine and North Carolina.
+MRAG Americas has also participated in the Alaska Marine Mammal Observer Program in conjunction with the NMFS Protected Resources Division in 2004 and 2005 and the NMFS Alaska Groundfish Observer Program from 2005 to 2017.
 From 2010-2013, MRAG contracted with vessels to provide Observers for the West Coast groundfish trawl fishery in Washington, Oregon, and California.
 In 2006, MRAG became the exclusive provider of Observers for the Longline Tuna and Swordfish Fisheries in Hawaii and American Samoa, this contract has since expired.
-MRAG also provided Observers for small programs in such as the Halibut Characterization Project working with early Electronic Monitoring.
+MRAG also provided Observers for small programs such as the Halibut Characterization Project working with early Electronic Monitoring.
 Other small projects occurred in New South Wales Australia and the U.S. Virgin Islands.

 Electronic Monitoring (EM) for New England’s Groundfish Fishery